 It is available by 100g, 500g , 1kg, 5kg bag.
 For bigger quantities please contact us.

-Simple use this Drop-Down box to change the size.
+Simple use the Drop-Down box to change the size.